-As at December 31, 2022, Goldseek has satisfied the first and second anniversary minimum commitments of \$500,000 and \$750,000 respectively and excess expenditures will be carried forward to the third anniversary minimum commitment under the option agreement.
-The Company received an additional 750,000 shares on February 13, 2023 with a fair value of \$37,500 and which are subject to a four month hold period.
+At December 31, 2023, Abitibi Metals has satisfied the first and second anniversary minimum commitments of \$500,000 and \$750,000 respectively and excess expenditures will be carried forward to the third anniversary minimum commitment under the option agreement.

-Goldseek may accelerate its expenditures and the option will be effectively exercised when they have incurred expenditures which total \$3,000,000 and issue 4,283,672 common shares.
+Abitibi Metals may accelerate its expenditures and the option will be effectively exercised when they have incurred expenditures which total \$3,000,000 and issue 4,283,672 common shares.